 This section focuses on the most common changes to traditional buildings, listed buildings and properties in conservation areas.

-As above you are encouraged to use our free pre-application inquiry service for queries.
+As above you are encouraged to use our free pre-application enquiry service for queries.
 Where proposals will result in the loss of historic fabric, detail or changes to the original layout of a listed building, a scheme for recording will need to be submitted for our approval prior to work commencing.

-As with reinstatement of traditional roof coverings and chimneys, we encourage the restoration of lost features.
-It is important to ensure that all restorative work is based on sound physical and documentary evidence to ensure that work is as authentic as possible.
+We encourage the restoration of lost features but it is important to ensure that all restorative work is based on sound physical and documentary evidence to ensure that work is as authentic as possible.